Raffy27/MouseDecoder/Docs/Full.md

 There is also an additional utility library focused on structuring and validating mouse packets.
 The goal of this library is to provide an intuitive interface to work with, instead of having to manually count bits to determine their meaning.

 ### Hardware

+The list of hardware used for this project is as follows:
+* **FPGA:** Digilent Basys 3 (Xilinx Artix-7) board (XC7A35T-ICPG236C)
+* **Mouse:** Logitech Pebble M350 Wireless Mouse
+* Nokia CA-101 Micro USB data cable

+With some changes to the constraints, it can be used with other boards as well.
+All the tested mouse models yielded similar result, the only requirement is for the mouse to have a scroll wheel and support the Microsoft Intellimouse protocol.

 ### Communication